rubymonsters/ruby-for-beginners/08_your_tools.md

 which lists the contents of a directory.

-Also learn how to use the command line completion using `tab`: For example, type `cd`, space, and the first two or so letters of the directory you want to, then hit `tab`.
+Also learn how to use the command line completion using `tab`: For example, type `cd`, space, and the first two or so letters of the directory you want to navigate to, then hit `tab`.
 The shell will complete the rest of the directory name for you.
+If nothing happens, then there are multiple directory names starting with the same few letters.
+In this case hit `tab` twice, quickly after another, and your shell will display a list of choices.
+Type the next letter and hit `tab` again.

 #### Ruby runtime